ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Updated `UserDropdown` Component to get its state from `UserStore`
 * Added Functionality to view a post's images full screen and displayed in a carousel/ gallery
-* Fixed image gallery to display the correct selected image when viewing post
+* Fixed a bug where image gallery did not display the correct selected image when viewing post
-* Fixed image background blur on posts
+* Updated image background blur on posts
 * Added Functionality to increment and decrement reaction count
 * Added Functionality when reacted to the post already it will persist
 * Added tooltip for reaction's count
 * Added `height` to extend the `transitionProperty` tailwind property for animating when component height changes
-* Fixed animation for `Recognitions`, `Trainings`, and `HRBulletinBoard` Component when expanded and its height changes.
+* Updated animation for `Recognitions`, `Trainings`, and `HRBulletinBoard` Component when expanded and its height changes.
 * Changed named export from `HighlightArea` to `RightBar`to match its filename
 * Changed named export from `NewsFeed` to `MainContent` to match its filename
 * Changed named export from `page` to `Onboarding` to match its filename